 One of the machines that we regularly see selling well on the site is the Eletta by Delonghi.
 Back in June 2020, we put a page together detailing some of the common Magnifica spare parts you might need if you own the little brother of this machine.

-Well, we though it was time to give the it the same treatment as we know that sooner or later things go wrong, and some Eletta problems are very easy to resolve.
+Well, we thought it was time to give the it the same treatment as we know that sooner or later things go wrong, and some Eletta problems are very easy to resolve.

 Now, first and foremost, we’re primarily talking here about swapping parts that don’t require taking the machine to bits.

 Once you’ve had your Eletta for a while, you’ll become familiar with emptying the grounds container, filling the water tank, pouring beans into the hopper and so on – they’re all regular tasks and part of keeping your machine going on a regular basis.